zmiguel2011/PFL-TP2/README.md

 1. Open `ghci`, GHC's interactive environment;
 2. Load `main.hs`, located in the `src` folder;
 3. Call the `testAssembler` with a list of code instructions to run them.
-There are a few examples in  `main.hs`.
+There are a few examples in  `tests.hs`.
 4. Call the `testParser` with a the code string to parse and run.
-There are a few examples in  `main.hs`.
+There are a few examples in  `tests.hs`.
+5. To run all the predefined tests, call the `main` function with no arguments.

-## Machine logic (First Part)
+## Assembler (First Part)

 The first part of the project was a sucess, with the `run` function succeeding in all given tests.